 A Quick Intro to White Oak Barrels, Whiskey and Bourbon

-The American White Oak is known to bring out and complement whiskey’s finest flavor notes although other woods such as maple and hickory are sometimes used.
+American White Oak Barrels are known to bring out and complement whiskey’s finest flavor notes although other woods such as maple and hickory are sometimes used.
 White oak is not just known to elevate whiskey; tequila, rum, and even beer and wine are also improved by aging in a wooden oak barrel.

 But whisky or whiskey—with or without the “e”—is not the elixir everyone knows and loves until it spends time in an American White Oak barrel.
 There are barrel requirements concerning how alcohol becomes whiskey and it all depends on the country of origin.
 That is where the spelling differences come in as well.